Physics BSc (Hons)

 From a minimum of 2 A Levels or equivalent qualifications.
 To include 40 UCAS Tariff points from A Level Physics and Maths or equivalent qualification.

-45 Level 3 credits with a minimum of 104 UCAS Tariff points, including 40 points from 15 credits in Maths and 15 credits in Physics
+96 to 112 UCAS points to be achieved from 45 Level 3 credits, including 15 level 3 credits in Maths and 15 credits in Physics

-BTEC qualifications will be considered provided a grade B is obtained in A Level Maths and grade C in A Level Physics.
+BTEC qualifications will be considered provided a grade B is obtained in A Level Maths.

 Applicants will also need at least three GCSEs at grade 4 or above, which must include English and Maths.
 Equivalent Level 2 qualifications may also be considered.